raneeng/tp/docs/UserGuide.md

-add --m CS2113 --q "What is OOP?" --a "Object-Oriented Programming" add --m CS1010 --q "What is a variable?" --a "A storage location in memory with a name" add --m MA1521 --q "What is the derivative of sin(x)?" --a "cos(x)"
+add --m CS2113 --q "What is OOP?" --a "Object-Oriented Programming" add --m CS1010 --q "What is a variable?" --a "A storage location in memory with a name" add --m MA1521 --q "What is the derivative of sin(x)?" --a "cos(x)" add --m CS2113 --t OOP --q "What is an Object?" --a "An entity with state and behaviour"
 ```

 ### Deleting flashcards: `delete`